 See Kids Dream believes that Black lives matter and proudly stands with members of our Black and Brown communities.

-Our promise is to be intentional in the fight against racism and ensure our programs kids
+Our promise is to be intentional in the fight against racism and ensure our programs empower kids to create a world where equality, freedom and compassion are a reality.

 See Kids Dream staff, Board of Directors, and volunteers are committed to becoming educated about inequalities, engaging with others about this issue, sharing resources for children, and encouraging people to take action against racism.